There can be a lot of confusion around the language we use. Simply put:

-Is an ethical world outlook based on human values.
+Is an ethical world outlook based on evidence, reason and empathy.
 Humanists, in the modern sense of the word, are atheists or agnostics.
 However, it is not enough to describe our outlook on life simply by our lack of belief.
 We do have strong beliefs, albeit based on a rational view of the world rather than religious texts.
 Humanism has sometimes been called ‘Atheism plus.’

 Confusion can arise because the term Humanist is also sometimes used to describe anyone tending to a rational world view.
 For example it is sometimes used to describe philosophers from the European Renaissance who were religious but still placed central importance on human values and capacity.

 Is the term which is perhaps most frequently misunderstood and misused.
 In particular many people use the word ‘secular’ as a substitute for ‘atheist,’ which can be confusing.
 However, secularism simply means the separation of the state from religion.